Liga IV Bihor

-Liga IV Bihor is the county football division of Liga IV for clubs based in Bihor County, Romania.
-The competition is ranked as the fourth tier of the Romanian football league system and is organized by AJF Bihor – Asociația Județeană de Fotbal (lit.
+Liga IV Bihor is one of the regional football divisions of Liga IV, the fourth tier of the Romanian football league system, for clubs based in Bihor County, and is organized by AJF Bihor – Asociația Județeană de Fotbal (lit.
 'County Football Association').

 It is contested by a variable number of teams, depending on the number of teams relegated from Liga III, the number of teams promoted from Liga V Bihor, and the teams that withdraw or enter the competition.
 The winner may or may not be promoted to Liga III, depending on the result of a promotion play-off contested against the winner of a neighboring county series.

 History

 In 1968, following the new administrative and territorial reorganization of the country, each county established its own football championship, integrating teams from the former regional championships as well as those that had previously competed in town and rayon level competitions.
 The freshly formed Bihor County Championship was placed under the authority of the newly created Consiliul Județean pentru Educație Fizică și Sport (lit.
 'County Council for Physical Education and Sports') in Bihor County.

 Since then, the structure and organization of Bihor’s main county competition, like those of other county championships, have undergone numerous changes.
 Between 1968 and 1992, it was known as Campionatul Județean (County Championship).
-In 1992, it was renamed Divizia C – Faza Județeană (Divizia C – County Phase), became Divizia D in 1997, and has been known as Liga IV since 2006.
+From 1992, football in Bihor County was organized by Asociația Județeană de Fotbal (lit.
+'County Football Association').
+The competition was renamed Divizia C – Faza Județeană (Divizia C – County phase), became Divizia D in 1997, and has been known as Liga IV since 2006, following a trademark dispute involving the name Divizia A, after which the Romanian Football Federation decided to standardize the naming of the lower leagues.

-Liga IV – Bihor County is considered one of the most prolific series of the fourth tier, giving over time a large number of teams for the Liga III, or Divizia C, as it was known until 2006, among them, were names such as Bihoreana Marghita, Crișul Aleșd, CS Oșorhei, CSC Sânmartin, Luceafărul Oradea, Minerul Ștei, Minerul Șuncuiuș, Olimpia Salonta, Oțelul Ștei, Unirea Valea lui Mihai, Tricolorul Oradea or Voința Oradea.

 Promotion

-The champions of each county association play against one another in a play-off to earn promotion to Liga III.
-Geographical criteria are taken into consideration when the play-offs are drawn.
-In total, there are 41 county champions plus the Bucharest municipal champion.
+The champions of Bihor County are eligible for promotion to Liga III through a promotion play-off determined by geographical criteria against the champions of neighboring counties, although in some seasons the play-off was not held.

+Over the years, Liga IV Bihor County has been one of the most successful and prolific fourth-tier divisions in Romanian football, providing numerous clubs for Liga III, or Divizia C as it was known until 2006.
+Among the teams that have earned promotion from the Bihor County Championship are Bihoreana Marghita, Crișul Aleșd, Oșorhei, Sânmartin, Luceafărul Oradea, Minerul Ștei, Minerul Șuncuiuș, Olimpia Salonta, Oțelul Ștei, Unirea Valea lui Mihai, Tricolorul Oradea and Voința Oradea.